ulises-jeremias/dotfiles/README.md

-├── debian                  # Debian override files (used by dots when installing in Debian based distros) │   ├── bin/                # binaries to be installed in Debian based distros │   ├── deps.sh             # Debian specific dependencies │   └── install-pkgs        # Debian specific script to install packages from the official repos and other sources ├── default-config          # default config files (used by dots when installing in any OS).
+├── debian                  # Debian override files (used by dots when installing in Debian based distros) │   ├── bin/                # binaries to be installed in Debian based distros │   ├── deps.sh             # Debian specific dependencies │   └── install-pkgs.sh     # Debian specific script to install packages from the official repos and other sources ├── default-config          # default config files (used by dots when installing in any OS).
 Check the docs https://github.com/ulises-jeremias/dotfiles/wiki/Customization for more info.
 ├── playground              # testing environments
 │   └── bin/                # scripts to run the testing environments